5 Tips for Teaching the Young Pianist (Age 3-6)

 3) Keep Instructions Short – Throughout the lesson, instructors should set achievable goals with very few words, and then attempt them quickly.
 Lost time will result in distractions and loss of focus.

 4) Movement – Young students need to move.
-Be creative with your approach, giving them opportunities to learn thought movement.
+Be creative with your approach, giving them opportunities to learn through movement.
 Example: Ask them what a whole note is, and then let them show you by placing four blocks together on the floor to represent four beats.

 5) Encourage – Each and every time a student meets your goal, congratulate them.
-Your goal should always be to build up the child, and create in them a love for learning.
+Your goal should always be to build up the child and create in them a love for learning.

 Browse other “The Piano Student” free sheet music posts:

 How to Make Money Online for Music Teachers and Students